Angikuni Lake: Legend of the vanishing village

-The RCMP (modern day version of the North-West Mounted Police) has since dismissed the case as an urban legend, claiming that the story originated in Frank Edwards' book.
-The RCMP also states, "It is also believed that such a large village would never have been possible in such a remote area."
+The Royal Canadian Mounted Police (RCMP) has since changed their minds and dismissed the case as an urban legend, claiming that the story originated in Frank Edwards' book.
+The RCMP also claims, "It is also believed that such a large village would never have been possible in such a remote area."
 The RCMP states that it has no record of any unusual activity in the area.

-Brian Dunning debunked the claims in an episode of Skeptoid, although he updated his findings to report that he uncovered the existence of the November 1930 Emmett E. Kelleher article, believing there were no such references and that the story originated with the 1959 Edwards book (which he admits is incorrect).
-While he still cites Kelleher's story as "dubious", he also states that despite this, the published article "does indeed exist."
+Brian Dunning debunked the claims in an episode of Skeptoid, although he updated his findings to report that he uncovered the existence of the November 1930 Emmett E. Kelleher article, previously believing there were no such references and that the story originated with the 1959 Edwards book (which he admits is incorrect).
+While he still cites Kelleher's story as "dubious", he also admits that despite this, the published article "does indeed exist."